-While they may look similar from the outside, freelancing and running a business are two very different journeys—each with its perks, challenges, and long-term potential.
-Whether you’re just starting or thinking of transitioning, this article will help you weigh your options wisely.
+While they may look similar on the surface, freelancing and running a business are two very different journeys, each with its own perks, challenges, and long-term potential.
+Whether you’re just starting or considering a transition, this article will help you weigh your options wisely.

 Understanding the Key Differences